 3. Herbal supplements

-Herbal supplements are generally classed as food supplements unless they make specific health claims, so they aren't required to come with extensive information leaflets.
-But, while they may be food or nature-based, that doesn't mean they're benign.
+Herbal supplements are generally classed as food supplements unless they make specific health claims, and they aren't required to come with extensive information leaflets.
+But, whether food or nature-based, that doesn't mean they're benign.

-Some can impact the way your medication works, especially if in higher doses than what you'd typically eat.
+Some herbal or food supplements can impact the way your medication works, especially if they are in higher doses than what you'd typically eat (which supplements typically will be).

-Some supplements, such as St John's wort and ginkgo biloba, are known to interact with some medications and typically carry a warning, but others may not be specific, so it's always best to ask your GP or prescriber if you're taking any supplements, to ensure the combination is safe.
+Some supplements, such as St John's wort and ginkgo biloba, are well known to interact with some medications and typically carry a warning, but others may not be so specific, so it's always best to ask your GP or prescriber if you're thinking of taking any supplements and are on regular medicaiton, to ensure the combination is safe.

 Should you stop taking your supplements anyway?
-Vitamin supplements you do and don't need
+See our guide to vitamin supplements you do and don't need

 4. Alcohol

-Alcohol is one of the more obvious interactants on this list.
+Alcohol is one of the more obvious ones to watch on this list.
 Drinking to excess is bad for your health regardless of whether you're on medication, but people on certain medications should take special care.

 With some medications, you're advised to avoid alcohol altogether, while with others you should just limit your consumption.